The MDR 7506 is a long term favorite from 1991.

 Con Irremovable and long coiled cord

-The MDR 7506 has a coiled cord that is about 10 feet long and while this is great for studios, walking around in public would be slightly awkward.
-The cable also cannot be removed and has no remote or mic.
+The MDR 7506 has a coiled cord that is about 10 feet long and while this is great for studios, walking around in public can be slightly awkward.
+The cable cannot be removed and has no remote or mic.